asdf-format/asdf/docs/asdf/extending/converters.rst

     asdf.get_config().add_extension(ShapesExtension())

-Now we can include a Rectangle object in an `~asdf.asdf.AsdfFile` tree and write out a file:
+Now we can include a Rectangle object in an `~asdf.AsdfFile` tree and write out a file:

 .. code-block:: python